pdj555/ethereum-blocks/README.md

 `getDate()`: Should return the String representation of the date / time of timestamp.

-New / Updated for Project 4:

 `getTransactionCount()`: Should return the transactionCount.
 This was previously getTransactions().

 `getTransactions()`: Should return a copy of the transactions ArrayList.

 ### Other Methods

-Same as Project 2:

 `calUniqMiners()`: Should print to output the number of unique miners in the data, and a pair of lines for each one giving its miner address and the frequency at which it appears.